manojmukkamala/Excel-Cell-Name-Finder/README.md

 <br />

 If the Cell Number is given as input, the function will return the Cell Name.
-For Ex: If we input 16384, the function will return XFD1.
+<br /> For Ex: If we input 16384, the function will return XFD1.